 Conflict has been prevalent throughout the history of humanity and will continue to exist.
 Though, in learning new attributes whilst consolidating and practicing old ones in terms of controlling oneself through the martial arts will help for conflicts to be resolved before they escalate into undesired outcomes and to encourage a more peaceful environment.
 Martial arts teaches self control above all else and fighting as the last option.
 It is therefore the recommendation that martial arts schools should endeavour to teach the ways of peace before the ways of battle.
 With martial arts participation on the increase year upon year, if conflict resolution is taught more formally, there will be more trained martial arts practitioners and less conflict.

-From the results of this research, a theoretical framework has been devised, which can be seen below.
+From the results of this research, a theoretical framework I devised, which can be seen below:

 Conflict Resolution Matrix (Zhang, 2019)